Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

-Surrogate models were built to approximately map constitutive model parameters to the FE model output $\tilde{g}(\pars) \approx g(\pars)$ at each node in the load path tree (besides the root node which represents the undeformed state.
+Surrogate models were built to approximately map constitutive model parameters to the FE model output $\tilde{g}(\pars) \approx g(\pars)$ at each node in the load path tree (besides the root node which represents the undeformed state).
 Fig.~\ref{fig: surrogate workflow} shows the workflow for building a surrogate replacement for the FEA at a single node.
+The solid arrows connect the steps taken to prepare the data for surrogate training, and the dashed arrows connect the surrogate training data, enclosed with green boxes, to the training step.
 A Halton sequence was used to generate 400 sets of model inputs $\pars^{hal}$--Fig.~\ref{fig: surrogate workflow}(a)--which then produced 400 corresponding outputs from the FEA for the given node---Fig.~\ref{fig: surrogate workflow}(b).
 The outputs are the full-field displacements and load values for the $X$ and $Y$ directional components, $g(\pars^{hal}) = [\text{disp}_{i}, \text{load}_{i}], \, i\in [X, Y]$.
 The displacement values were then dimensionally reduced via PCA to obtain the corresponding singular values of the retained principal components---Fig.~\ref{fig: surrogate workflow}(c)---via the process described in Sec.~\ref{sec: dimension reduction}.
 The resulting collection of input-output pairs constitute the training data for the surrogates, $\mathcal{D}_{hi} = (\pars^{hal}, \mathcal{G}_{hi})$, where $\mathcal{G}=[\text{disp}_{i}^{\text{PCA}}, \text{load}_{i}], \, i\in [X, Y]$ and $h \in [\text{disp}^{\text{PCA}}, \text{load}]$---Fig.~\ref{fig: surrogate workflow}(d).
 The subscript $hi$ is to indicate that a separate surrogate model was constructed for each QoI and directional component.